starwisp/Civizard-tileset-archeology/README.md

 Some questions answered, more questions found.
 This still involves a lot of manual steps and knowledge of PSX graphics and the usage of "tiledggd-pe-" and other tools.
 The script still cannot deal with the terrain tile containers.
-Then there is the question why so far we only needed 2 of the 4 palette files and if they may be combined with the rest of the tileset graphics data to make this a regular *.tim graphics file that can be loaded into an editor like most of the other files, thus eliminating the need for 'TiledGGD'.
-The aim is to automate some parts of this.
-Until the next one.
+Then there is the question why so far we only needed 2 of the 4 palette files and if they may be combined with the rest of the tileset graphics data to make this a regular *.tim graphics file with no need for 'TiledGGD'.

 To be continued...